 \section{Abstract}

-The confinement of waves in open systems is a fundamental phenomenon that was extensively explored in various fields of wave physics.
-Bound states in the continuum (BICs), which are a type of modes that are trapped but do not decay in an otherwise unbounded continuum, have recently attracted much attention for their potential applications in novel resonators and waveguides.
-Here, we theoretically investigate and experimentally demonstrate the existence of quasi-BICs (QBICs) in ultrasonic waves in an elastic Fabry-P\'erot metasurface resonator.
-We show several intriguing properties of the ultrasound QBICs that are robust to parameter scanning, and we demonstrate a $Q$-factor of 350 at around 1 MHz frequency, which far exceeds the state-of-the-art using a fully acoustic system.
-Our study sheds new light on the understanding on BICs for acoustic waves and provides a new paradigm for the design of efficient, ultra-high $Q$-factor ultrasound devices.
+The confinement of waves in open systems represents a fundamental phenomenon extensively explored across various branches of wave physics.
+Recently, significant attention has been directed towards bound states in the continuum (BIC), a class of modes that are trapped but do not decay in an otherwise unbounded continuum.
+Here, we theoretically investigate and experimentally demonstrate the existence of quasi-BIC (QBIC) for ultrasonic waves by leveraging an elastic Fabry-P\'erot metasurface resonator.
+We unveil several intriguing properties of the ultrasound QBIC that are robust to parameter scanning, and we present experimental evidence of a remarkable $Q$-factor of 350 at around 1 MHz frequency, far exceeding the state-of-the-art using a fully acoustic underwater system.
+Our findings contribute novel insights into the understanding of BIC for acoustic waves, offering a new paradigm for the design of efficient, ultra-high $Q$-factor ultrasound devices.

 { }